Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

     - Ensure the module's details are correct as per specifications - [naming](/Azure-Verified-Modules/specs/shared/#id-rmnfr1---category-naming---module-naming), [classification](/Azure-Verified-Modules/specs/shared/module-classifications/) (resource/pattern) etc.
     - Check if the module is added to the "`Proposed`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub project board.
     - Check if the requestor is a Microsoft FTE
-    - If there's any additional clarification needed, contact the requestor through comments (using their GH handle) or internal channels - for Microsoft FTEs only! - (looking them up by their name).
+    - If there's any additional clarification needed, contact the requestor through comments (using their GH handle) or internal channels - for Microsoft FTEs only!
+You can look them up by their name or using the Microsoft internal "[1ES Open Source Assistant Browser Extension](https://docs.opensource.microsoft.com/tools/browser/)".
 Make sure you capture any decisions regarding the module in the comments section.
     - Make adjustments to the module's name/classification as needed.
     - Change the name of the issue so that reflect the module's classification and language, e.g.,
       - if it's a Bicep resource module, add "(res) (bcp)" to the end of the issue's name;